TMHCode/PiVisualisation/README.md

 # PiVisualisation
-short private project.
+short private PyCharm project.
 Visualizing digits of Pi in a coloured grid.